learosema/lea11y/src/about.md

 publish low-quality content, misinformation and bad techniques in accessibility.

 To be honest: this is where I need your help.
-I don't know whether my content is good.

-I usually learn about accessibility in my unpaid spare time.
-And not really in my career as a frontend developer, unfortunately.

-Confusingly, accessibility mostly doesn't matter too much in my paid job.
-There is often no budget for it, or it is considered as something to be fixed in the aftermath.

-I'm very frustrated about this and I think this is structurally broken and needs to be fixed, and using AI for magically fixing it is the wrong path.

-So, long story short: I would appreciate it very much if you review my content and report bugs, or directly correct them yourself.
+I would appreciate it very much if you review my content and report bugs or directly correct them yourself.

 Low-barrier ways to do so are pull requests (probably via the in-place editing feature).